takeshape/penny/README.md

-# Deluxe ™️ sample project
+# TakeShape Deluxe ™️ Ecommerce Sample Project

 The easiest way to know if a tool is right for you is to see it in action.